 Provide at least two letters of support from entities such as local clinics and providers, regional health systems, county officials, and area businesses.
-Letters of support should be uploaded in Attachment 13.
+Upload Letters of support in Attachment 13.

-• SUPPORT REQUESTED -- Corresponds to Section V's Review CRITERION 6: SUPPORT REQUESTED
+SUPPORT REQUESTED -- CORRESPONDS TO SECTION V'S REVIEW CRITERION 6: SUPPORT REQUESTED